IT

 Tip

 Increase your investment contributions as your income grows.
-Even small annual increases can significantly boost your final investment value.
+Even small annual increases in contributions can dramatically boost your final balance through compound interest.

 What's the difference between simple and compound interest?

-Simple interest is calculated only on the principal amount, while compound interest is calculated on both principal and accumulated interest.
-Compound interest generates exponential growth, while simple interest generates linear growth.
+Simple interest is calculated only on the principal amount, while compound interest is calculated on both the principal and accumulated interest.
+Compound interest generates faster growth because you earn interest on your interest, creating an exponential growth pattern rather than linear.

-The Rule of 72 is a quick way to estimate how long it takes for an investment to double: divide 72 by the annual interest rate.
-For example, at 8% interest, money doubles in approximately 9 years (72 ÷ 8 = 9).
+The Rule of 72 is a quick mental calculation to estimate how long it takes for an investment to double at a given interest rate.
+Divide 72 by the interest rate percentage to get the approximate doubling time.
+For example, at 8% interest, money doubles in about 9 years (72 ÷ 8 = 9).